MileHacker Logo

 Live Music & Performance

-• Live Music Venues: Fargo offers multiple venues, from small bars to larger concert halls like Sanctuary Events Center and The Hall at Fargo Brewing Company.
+• Live Music Venues: Fargo offers multiple venues, from little bars to larger concert halls like Sanctuary Events Center and The Hall at Fargo Brewing Company.

 • Bismarck & Grand Forks: Some bars and restaurants host live bands in Bismarck.
 University of North Dakota venues and local bars provide live music in Grand Forks.